pi43r/conversations-with-computers/Chapters/Talking to Computers.md

 ## Artificial Voices

 I want to explain the advancements in voice synthesis since Wolfgang von Kempelen's speaking machine on actual dolls for children.
-The toy manufacturer Mattel released a doll with the name Chatty Cathy in 1959, which was similarly popular to Barbie by the same manufacturer.
-The dolls trademark was a string, coming out of the back of the body, that could be pulled to
+The toy manufacturer Mattel released a doll with the name Chatty Cathy in 1959, which was similarly popular to the companies other best seller Barbie.
+Cathy’s trademark was a string, coming out of the back of it’s body, that could be pulled to wind up a mechanism tha

 ---